vamplabAI/sgr-deep-research/README.md

 ---

-*Built with ❤️ for transparent, powerful AI research automation*
+*Built with ❤️ for transparent, powerful AI research automation with persistent memory*